Archive | Uncategorized RSS feed for this archive

 We thought this insurance story was mortifyingly funny:

 “I was driving along the motorway when the police pulled me over onto the hard shoulder.
-Unfortunately I was in the middle lane and there was another car in the way..”
+Unfortunately I was in the middle lane and there was another car in the way.”

 Sometimes we love how very honest and direct people are on their insurance claim:

 The claimant had collided with a cow.
-The questions and answers on the claim form were – Q: What warning was given by you?
-A: Horn.
-Q: What warning was given by the other party?
-A: Moo.
+The questions and answers on the claim form were:

 Here’s a good reason to practice your driving skills as well as have insurance: